 Caring for yourself and also taking care of others

-Now then, in all our personal relationships it is important to maintain a balance and to keep clearly in mind these aspects:
+However, in all our personal relationships, it’s important to have a sense of balance, and to keep the following aspects in mind:

-- If you are a person who feels proud of yourself, if you feel happy, with good self-esteem and self-sufficiency to take responsibility for yourself, you will also be able to provide all this positive energy to others, all these emotions so needed.
+If you’re someone who feels proud of yourself, if you feel happy, you have good self-esteem and the self-sufficiency to take responsibility for yourself, you will also be able to give all this positive energy to others.

 All these positive traits will rub off on those around you.

 You deserve to feel loved

 You can care for your partner or the person you love but keep in mind that you also deserve to be cared for, recognized, and valued.

 It is a power play where both should win and neither lose.
 If you’re one of those people who feels happy when caring for others, remember that you should start by taking care of yourself.